ThreePerCento/Photo_downloader_from_links_to_Excel/README.md

 V4 - Added the ability to bulk convert file formats.
 For example, from webp to jpg or png

 V5 - Added the ability to customize SKU suffixes and prefixes.
 For example, SKU1_1/2/3 or SKU_01/02/03

+V6 - 1.
+Added a random timeout between requests to bypass 403 blocking on some sites (e.g. VseInstrumenti).
+2. Added functionality for grouping files from multiple folders into a single root folder.